redhat-developer/odo/docs/website/docs/command-reference/dev.md

  /  \__/    odo version: v3.0.0-alpha1
  \__/

-↪ Deploying to the cluster in developer mode
+↪ Running on the cluster in Dev mode
  ✓  Waiting for Kubernetes resources [3s]
  ✓  Syncing files into the container [335ms]
  ✓  Building your application in container on cluster [2s]